ActivitySim/activitysim/_sources/gettingstarted.rst.txt

 ActivitySim framework models use a significant amount of RAM since they store data in-memory to reduce access time in order to minimize runtime.
-For example, the example MTC Travel Model One model has 2.7 million households, 1475 zones, 826 network skims and has been run between two hours and two days depending on the amount of RAM and number of processors allocated.
+For example, the example MTC Travel Model One model has 2.7 million households, 7.5 people, 1475 zones, 826 network skims and has been run between one hour and one day depending on the amount of RAM and number of processors allocated.

 .. note::
    ActivitySim has been run in the cloud, on both Windows and Linux OS using